-There is however, one little quirk about the toll free industry that opens up a brief window-of-opportunity for businesses to get their dream vanity number (e.g., 833-FLOWERS, 833-CARLOAN, 833-ABCEDFG etc.).
-And that’s what is happening now with the release of the new toll free prefix 833 scheduled on April, 22nd 2017.
+There is, however, one little quirk about the toll free industry that opens up a brief window-of-opportunity for businesses to get their dream vanity number (e.g., 833-FLOWERS, 833-CARLOAN, 833-ABCEDFG etc.).
+And that what is happened now with the recent release of the new toll free prefix 833.

-When the FCC first releases a new toll free number they allow phone companies to secure only 100 numbers per day on a first-come, first-serve basis.
-This slow trickle lasts weeks before the numbers are opened up for normal registration.
+When the FCC first releases a new toll free number they allow phone companies to secure a limited amount per day on a first-come, first-serve basis.
+This slow trickle lasts weeks/months before the numbers are opened up for normal registration.

 It’s during this early registration period that you have a golden opportunity to secure a great vanity 833 number.
-Some phone companies, such as UniTel Voice, will allow you to pre-order 833 numbers and place a bid on your place in line.
+Some phone companies, such as UniTel Voice, will allow you to order 833 numbers as soon as they become available.

 After the first few days, weeks, and months go-by, your odds of getting a great custom vanity number significantly diminishes and you’ll have to wait another 3-5 years (or longer) for the 822 toll free numbers to be released.

 Unfortunately, local numbers don’t work like this, only toll free numbers.
 So if you run your own company or if you’re thinking about starting one, don’t miss your opportunity to snap up the perfect business number.